Friday, 27 April 2018 | 3:30pm to 8:00pm | Waitomo Homestead

 – A. No compulsory equipment

-– C. Base Layer Long Top Wool/Polypropylene, Base Layer Long Pants Wool/Polypropylene, Waterproof Jacket (seam-sealed), Thermal Hat (Buff accepted), Thermal Gloves.
+– C. Base Layer Long Top Wool/Polypropylene, Base Layer Long Pants Wool/Polypropylene, Waterproof Jacket (seam-sealed, hooded), Thermal Hat (Buff accepted), Thermal Gloves.

 INSPECTION OF COMPULSORY ITEMS: If compulsory items are required for the race, the Race Director may choose to randomly spot check a sample of competitor items on the morning of the event at the race start.
 At least one random inspection of one or more item(s) will be undertaken along the course for all competitors.
 We strongly recommend you carry water between aid stations.
 Optionally (but recommended) you should carry any gels or other form of calories with you between aid stations.
 We recommend you plan ahead and have all items in B and C available to bring to Waitomo.

 Finish Line bags.
 Long and Super-long course only.
 OPTIONAL – at the start of your run, please leave your change of clothing, shoes and cash for the cafe and with us.
 We will transport it to the finish line and keep it safe.

 Leave your finish line bags with us at the long course and super long course start.
 Label your bags with your name.